 You Need An Attorney Who Has The Experience And Skill To Help You.Call (866) 257 7646

 How to File a Workers’ Compensation Claim in Tulsa

-Upon receiving word that you intend to pursue a claim, your employer needs to get in touch with their provider and discuss what coverage may be available to you.
-Oklahoma employers are legally required to maintain workers’ compensation insurance and can face legal consequences if they do not.
+Your employer can get in touch with their insurance company and discuss what coverage may be available to you.
+Most Oklahoma employers must maintain workers’ compensation insurance.
+They may face legal consequences if they do not.

-What to Do If Your Workers’ Compensation Claim is Denied
+What to Do if Your Workers’ Compensation Claim Is Rejected

-Similarly, if an employer denies your workers’ compensation claim without cause or explanation, you have legal options available to you.
-You can bring your case to the attention of an attorney and pursue civil action.
+Similarly, an employer denies your workers’ compensation claim without cause or explanation.
+At this point, you do not have to take responsibility for your injury expenses.
+You can bring your case to an attorney and pursue civil action.